-For example, an institution may identify that, based on the maturity profile of its banking book, the risks arising from changes in the slope and the shape of the yield curve (yield curve risk) should be considered material.
+For example, an institution may identify that, based on the maturity profile of its banking book, the risks arising from changes in the slope and the shape of the yield curve (gap risk) should be considered material.

-In this case, the yield curve risk is first expected to be identified, assessed and recorded in the risk inventory without taking into account any management actions designed to mitigate risks.
-Then, the management body is expected to be responsible for deciding whether the IRRBB (including yield curve risk) is indeed deemed material, and whether it should be covered with capital.
+In this case, the gap risk is first expected to be identified, assessed and recorded in the risk inventory without taking into account any management actions designed to mitigate risks.
+Then, the management body is expected to be responsible for deciding whether the IRRBB (including gap risk) is indeed deemed material, and whether it should be covered by capital.

-The institution may decide to mitigate the yield curve risk through a combination of derivatives and contractual arrangements, and not to cover the risk with capital.
-Although it is hedged in this case, the IRRBB is expected to still be considered a material risk and included in the risk inventory, and the institution is expected to assess the effectiveness of these actions and identify any new risks emerging (e.g. legal, counterparty or residual risks).
+The institution may decide to mitigate the risk through a combination of derivatives and contractual arrangements, and not to set capital aside to cover the risk.
+Although it is hedged in this case, the IRRBB is still expected to be considered a material risk and included in the risk inventory, and the institution is expected to assess the effectiveness of these actions and identify any new risks emerging (e.g. legal, counterparty or residual risks).